-On Martin Luther King's famous "I Have a Dream" speech, all Irish people should know of his Irish legacy and his inspiration in the long march to freedom in Northern Ireland
+On the anniversary of Martin Luther King's famous "I Have a Dream" speech, all Irish people should know of his Irish legacy and his inspiration in the long march to freedom in Northern Ireland

 Martin Luther King’s legacy is intact as the greatest African American leader of all time, an orator to rival Lincoln, and a reputation that matches Gandhi around the globe.